 A history of eye trauma or eye surgery may also increase your risk of developing cataracts.

 Currently, there is no medical treatment to reverse or prevent the development of cataracts.
 Surgery is the recommended treatment for cataracts once they cause vision changes that affect your quality of life.
-During the early stages of the eye condition, the specialists at David J. Fuerst, MD, Inc. may suggest observation and prescription eyeglasses to address your vision changes.
+During the early stages of the eye condition, the specialists at Fuerst Eye Center may suggest observation and prescription eyeglasses to address your vision changes.

 However, as the clouding and your vision worsen, you will need cataract surgery.
-The experienced team at David J. Fuerst, MD, Inc. specializes in cataract surgery and utilizes advanced surgical techniques to get you the best results.
+The experienced team at Fuerst Eye Center specializes in cataract surgery and utilizes advanced surgical techniques to get you the best results.

 When replacing your clouded lens with an intraocular lens (IOL), the team may suggest an IOL that corrects not only your cataract, but also vision issues, such as astigmatism, so you no longer need to wear prescription eyeglasses.

 Cataracts are common and treatable.
-To schedule a consultation with the cataract surgery experts at David J. Fuerst, MD, Inc., call the office or use the online booking button today.
+To schedule a consultation with the cataract surgery experts at Fuerst Eye Center, call the office or use the online booking button today.